-3. Carry a disposable camera: It is a good idea to have a camera in your car and have the presence of mind (even though you may be in a state of shock) to photograph the post-accident position of the vehicles and the damage caused to them by the accident.
-This can make a very real difference to the outcome of a claim for compensation, especially where liability for the accident is disputed.
-A cheap disposable camera will usually suffice.
+- Carry a camera phone/disposable camera: It is a good idea to have a camera in your car and have the presence of mind (even though you may be in a state of shock) to photograph the post-accident position of the vehicles and the damage caused to them by the accident.
+This can make a very real difference to the outcome of a case, especially where liability for the accident is disputed.
+A basic phone camera or cheap disposable camera will usually suffice.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or a proportion of any award or settlement.

 S.T.
 O’Sullivan & Co Solicitors, 6, Bindon Street, Ennis, Co.Clare.